cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Platform jumping games are a very common and popular game genre, ranging from simple games on the original NES console to large-scale games made with complex 3D technology on modern gaming platforms.
 You can always find platform jumping games.

-In this section, we will demonstrate how to use the 2D features provided by Cocos Creator to create a simple plaftorm jumping game.
+In this section, we will demonstrate how to use the 2D features provided by Cocos Creator to create a simple platform jumping game.

 ## Environment Setup